aumartinez/mvc-php/README.md

 ### Handling the requests

-The index.php will call for a core handler at: root > core > core.php.
+The index.php will call for a core handler at: SITE_root > mvc-php > core > core.php.

 ```php